datoviz/datoviz/docs/tutorials/quickstart.md

 This line involves the following steps:

 * Choosing a colormap, here **viridis** (see the [colormap reference page](../reference/colormaps.md) with the list of ~150 included colormaps),
-* Defining an array of scalar values to be feed to the colormap (random values between 0 and 1 here),
+* Defining an array of scalar values to be fed to the colormap (random values between 0 and 1 here),
 * (Optional) Defining the colormap range (`[0, 1]` here),
 * (Optional) Setting an alpha transparency channel (0.75 here).